DanialArab/Software-Design/README.md

 a software system is hard to understand and modify, then it is complicated; if it is easy to understand and modify, then it is simple.

+- You can also think of complexity in terms of cost and benefit.
+In a complex system, it takes a lot of work to implement even small improvements.
+In a simple system, larger improvements can be implemented with less effort.

+- Complexity is more apparent to readers than writers.
+If you write a piece of code and it seems simple to you, but other people think it is complex, then it is complex.
+When you find yourself in situations like this, it’s worth probing the other developers to find out why the code seems complex to them; there are probably some interesting lessons to learn from the disconnect between your opinion and theirs.
+Your job as a developer is not just to create code that you can work with easily, but to create code that others can also work with easily.

+- **Symptoms of complexity**

+  Complexity manifests itself in three general ways, which are described in the paragraphs below.
+Each of these manifestations makes it harder to carry out development tasks.

 -